piot/enias/tutorial/readme.md

 <img src="assets/tiles.png">

 For example, to render the letter 'e' in the middle of the screen we have to set one of the sprites' X to 124, Y to 108, and tile to 101.
-It doesn't really matter which one of the sprites we use (0 - 63) except for controlling the order of rendering.
+It doesn't really matter which one of the sprites we use (0 - 63) unless we care about the order of rendering (higher sprite indexes are rendered on top).

 5. To make it easier to refer to the "array" of sprites we define a constant: